 - A school team is made up of faculty and/or students of a class.
 Class teams are the only team type permitted to have more than 20 participants to allow for the entire class to participate.

 What do I do if more than 20 people want to participate on my team?

-Only 20 people can participate per team, except if the team is a class team.
+Only 20 people can participate per team, except if the team is a school team.